 ∙The Federal Department of Justice for litigation involving the Centers for Medicare and Medicaid services;

 ∙Contractors or consultants working for the Centers for Medicare and Medicaid Services to assist in the performance of a service related to this system of records and who need to access these records to perform the activity.;

-∙An agency of a state government working for purposes of determining, evaluations, and/or assessing cost, effectiveness, and/or quality of health care services provided in the state; for developing and operating Medicaid reimbursement systems; or for the administration of Federal/State home health agency programs within the state;
+∙An agency of a state government working for purposes of determining, evaluating, and/or assessing cost, effectiveness, and/or quality of health care services provided in the state; for developing and operating Medicaid reimbursement systems; or for the administration of Federal/State home health agency programs within the state;

 ∙Another Federal or State agency to contribute to the accuracy of the Centers for Medicare and Medicaid Services’ health insurance operations(payment, treatment and coverage) and/or to support State agencies in the evaluations and monitoring of care provided by HHA’s;

 ∙Quality Improvement organizations, to perform Title XI or Title XVIII functions relating to assessing and improving home health quality of care;

 ∙An individual or organization for a research, evaluation, or epidemiological project related to the prevention of disease or disability, the restoration or maintenance of health, or payment related projects;

 ∙A congressional office in response to a constituent inquiry made at the written request of the constituent about whom the record is maintained.

 - EFFECT ON YOU, IF YOU DO NOT PROVIDE THE INFORMATION